AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ### Waitlist report

-Adobe Learning Manager's allows admins to download the list of waitlisted learners for all instances of a course.
-Admins can access this report from the Waitlist section on the **[!UICONTROL Course Overview]** page.
+Adobe Learning Manager's allows administrators to download the list of waitlisted learners for all instances of a course.
+Administrators can access this report from the Waitlist section on the **[!UICONTROL Course Overview]** page.

 Following the columns available in the Waitlist report: